Punishment

 the one who speaks the untruth, since both the evil and the liar end up in the

 bonds of Indra, the god of justice and power.
-If I
+If I were

-darkness as the worst of all living beings”.[10]
+the worst of all living beings”.[12]

 The social organisations are asked to be vigilant